microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

 #### Device Capability

-Use of Triangle Object Positions intrinsics require Shader Model (Version TBD) and [D3D12_RAYTRACING_TIER_1_0][dxr-tier].
+Use of Triangle Object Positions intrinsics require Shader Model 6.10 and [D3D12_RAYTRACING_TIER_1_0][dxr-tier].

 > Note: any raytracing tier requirement is implied by the shader stage